iksnizez/oddsScraper/README.md

 This python module can be use to compile odds from the major sports leagues from an public API.
 It can output the data to a dataframe for immediate analysis or send it to a database for storage via pymysql.

-The API has to have a decent amount of historical data stored by I have not tested the actual cutoff dates.
+The API has to have a decent amount of historical data stored but I have not tested the actual cutoff dates.
 All the leagues atleast have data available going back 2020-2021 seasons, although some of the specific props are not as frequent.

 The scraping utilizes Selenium and takes a minutes to hit the API.
 It has only been tested using a Firefox driver.